isblab/IMP_Toolbox/af_pipeline/README.md

 3. **Relaxing PAE cutoff and relaxing PAE-based definition of pseudo-rigid domains**

-i.
 One can relax the PAE cutoff to 12, used in prior studies.

-ii.
-One can additionally use a less conservative community-detected method on the PAE matrix, such as fast label propogation.

-__Note__ that the PAE cutoffs in i. are only used for defining domains based on the PAE matrix, and not for identifying residue-residue contacts.
+__Note__ that the PAE cutoffs  are only used for defining domains based on the PAE matrix, and not for identifying residue-residue contacts.
 Which means they can be more lenient.
-After doing i. and/or ii. one can calculate average mean PAE on the final rigid body to make sure the mean PAE is small (less than 10).
+After getting rigid bodies, one can calculate average mean PAE on the final rigid body to make sure the mean PAE is small (less than 10).

 4. **Relaxing pLDDT cutoff**